KeithSloan/ImportNURBS/README.md

 # Help with Development

-Is there any Rhino users out there willing to help with development by creating a number of small files and an accompaning screenshot?
+Is there any Rhino users out there willing to help with development by creating a number of small test files and an accompaning screenshot?

 If yes please see https://forum.freecadweb.org/viewtopic.php?f=3&t=47430